-The national implementation of the EU Directive 2006/25/EC by the OStrV defines mandatory exposure limit values for workplaces exposed to optical radiation; their compliance with which must be assessed in the course of risk assessment, especially of welding workplaces.
+The national implementation of the EU Directive 2006/25/EC by the OStrV defines mandatory exposure limit values for workplaces exposed to optical radiation; their compliance with which must be checked in the course of risk assessment, especially of welding workplaces.

 © Marco Janßen (BAuA) ,

 Considering the current state of the art, performing a risk assessment is often difficult, and conducting the necessary measurements may require a considerable effort.
-The emission of optical radiation from the arc can differ significantly for various welding techniques: in a mere fraction of a second, the emission from shielded metal arc welding can be very intense and exceed the UV exposure limit value; but it can also be significantly lower, for example, during oxy-fuel welding, where the UV exposure limit value for an 8-hour working day can be complied with.
-Moreover, the emitted radiation varies over time (intermittent).
+The emission of optical radiation from the arc can differ distinctly for various welding techniques: in a mere fraction of a second, the emission from shielded metal arc welding can be very intense and exceed the UV exposure limit value; but it can also be significantly lower, for example, during oxy-fuel welding, where the UV exposure limit value for an 8-hour working day can be complied with.
+Moreover, the emitted radiation can vary over time (intermittent).

 In addition to protecting the welder, for whom a safe application of welding techniques can usually only be ensured when undertaking personal safety measures, other employees who might be in the vicinity of welding workplaces are also to be protected.
-These include, among others, crane operators, forklift operators, employees on traffic routes or at nearby workplaces, because intensive optical radiation can be hazardous at relatively long distances.
+These include, among others, crane operators, forklift operators, employees on traffic routes or at nearby workplaces, because intensive optical radiation can still be hazardous at relatively long distances.

 The overall objective of BAuA's three-part research project - carried out in the period between 2015 and 2018 - was to improve the protection of employees against hazards posed by optical radiation at and in the vicinity of welding workplaces.